-Sociology has a long history at the University of Akron.
+Sociology has a long history at The University of Akron.
 Our Department began offering undergraduate degrees in 1934 when we separated from the Department of Economics.
 An M.A. degree was approved in 1963, with our first master’s degree awarded in 1966.
-In 1973, we received approval for a joint Ph.D. program between the University of Akron and Kent State University.
+In 1973, we received approval for a joint Ph.D. program with Kent State University.
 Our first doctoral degrees were awarded in 1979.

-Presently, we are a dynamic and productive community of faculty, staff and students.
-At the undergraduate level, we offer two baccalaureate degrees: sociology and sociology/criminology and law enforcement.
-Approximately 60 percent of our 500 active majors are in criminology and law enforcement.
-In addition to graduate study in sociology and law school, our graduates have secured careers as Federal agents (e.g. U.S. Secret Service, the FBI), marketing, sales, public administration, community development, health care, and academia.
+In addition to going on to graduate study in sociology or law school, our graduates have secured careers as Federal agents (e.g. U.S. Secret Service, the FBI), marketing, sales, public administration, community development, health care, and academia.